2shrestha22/lineage-call-recording-enabler/README.md

 ## Runtime Resource Overlay
 > A runtime resource overlay (RRO) is a package that changes the resource values of a target package at runtime.
 For example, an app installed on the system image might change its behavior based upon the value of a resource.
 Rather than hardcoding the resource value at build time, an RRO installed on a different partition can change the values of the app's resources at runtime.
 One can enable or disable call recording by updating this file.
-However this overlay package changes the resource values of a target package at runtime.
+However, this overlay package changes the resource values of a target package at runtime.

 https://source.android.com/docs/core/runtime/rros